The Playhouse, Cheltenham

-Cheltenham Playhouse is a community theatre in Cheltenham, United Kingdom.
+Cheltenham Playhouse is a community theatre in Cheltenham, England, UK.
 It opened in 1945 as the Civic Playhouse and was run by the Corporation of Cheltenham; it was taken over by volunteers in 1958 who continue to run the operation as a registered charity.
 It is housed in the former Montpellier Baths and the building dates back to 1806/7, making it one of the two oldest surviving spa buildings in the town.
+The building is Grade II listed.